BVISAIL

 • Wa’Omoni Restaurant – Local food and burgers.
 Wa’omoni is open from 6 am to 5:30 pm except for Thursdays and Fridays.
 Try the delicious venison and conch burgers and scrumptious cakes and puddings.

-• Art Cafe – On Two Foot Bay Road, close to Codrington.
-A small cafe and craft shop.
-Home of artist Claire Frank who serves her one-dish lunch on most days.
-All are made with Barbudan produce, including local sea salt.
-In addition, enjoy fresh juices, local bush teas, and freshly brewed coffee.
-You might be lucky and be there for lively rum-tasting evenings.
-Happy Hour includes cocktails, jazz, soca, and reggae.
+• Art Café – On Two Foot Bay Road, close to Codrington.
+A small café and craft shop, home of artist Claire Frank who serves her one-dish lunch on most days.
+Made with Barbudan produce, including local sea salt.

 Marinas and Anchorages in Antigua and Barbuda